Supasheet.

 SELECT supasheet.get_users_with_role('admin');

--- Everyone whose role grants a specific permission
+-- Everyone whose role currently holds a given table privilege

 Pattern of use: